 Positive thinking is typical in our New Year’s Resolutions.
 Resolutions aren’t the only reason to change habits, but if they motivate you, great.
 The Scientific American magazine article (link below) is a short four paragraph summary of a study published a few years ago that might be relevant.
-The Northwestern University study demonstrated that a certain kind of belief (cognition), restraint bias, may put those with bad habits or addiction at risk.
+The Northwestern University study demonstrated that a certain kind of belief (cognition), restraint bias, may put those with negative habits or substance use concerns at risk.

 The study may also have raised the possibility that it is fairly easy to influence this belief in research participants.